-Must be Located within a TOWNSHIP that Does Not Yet Have An ICC Approved CS Project Must be Located in a COUNTY that Does Not Yet Have An ICC Approved CS Project , 0, , , All other counties in Illinois aside from Cook, DuPage, Kane, Lake, McHenry, or Will County
+Must be Located within a TOWNSHIP that Does Not Must be Located in a COUNTY that Does Not Yet Yet Have An ICC Approved CS Project Have An ICC Approved CS Project Cook, DuPage, Kane, Lake, McHenry, or Will County All other counties in Illinois aside from Cook, DuPage, Kane, Lake, McHenry, or Will County

 33. Can the IPA add County to the Project Reports on the ABP website?

 The county in which a project is located will be added to the application reports before the week closes out, found here: https://illinoisabp.com/project-application-reports/